 In retrospect, some people ask me why I didn’t just plead to ‘manslaughter’ – I would ‘only’ be serving a few years now, they tell me.
 The answer is simple: principle.
 I will never admit to something I haven’t done just for the sake of making things easier on myself, how can that be conscionable?
 I knew long before my trial that ‘manslaughter’ would be a ‘safe’ option if I was guilty, and if I was guilty this is what I would have done.
 Is this the price of innocence?
 That I spend 16 years imprisoned for upholding an ideal?
 It is a strange balance to lay on any man’s conscience, but one might say it is a worthy cost – I hope in time I am proven right.

-My father’s death – manipulated
+Finding my father’s death manipulated in Court

 [ref.
 ‘Case Synopsis’ – paragraphs 1 to 7]

 15.1) One of the hardest things to have to hear and cope with as a son is being told that your own father wasn’t just murdered, but that his body was dismembered.
 As the reality of his death struck me, the brutality and horror of what these people had allegedly done to my father shook me for months.
 I couldn’t bear the thought of what he might have suffered.
 How had my father got involved with anyone even capable of doing such things?
 It frightened me.
 They couldn’t get away with this.

 When I found out, as experts revealed, that the police had been wrong all along – my father’s body had never been dismembered – I felt both relief and outrage.
 I felt like the butt of a cruel joke.
 How could they get something like that wrong?
 What other mistakes had they made?